ca-dmin/FakeGPS-for-Tesla-Android/README.md

 # Installation and Usage

 0) Requirements
-  - To get the actual location of the vehicle, you need a running Teslamate and [Teslamateapi] (https://github.com/tobiasehlert/teslamateapi).
+  - To get the actual location of the vehicle, you need a running Teslamate and [Teslamateapi](https://github.com/tobiasehlert/teslamateapi).
   - Since you don't want to have it open to the internet, you should set up wireguard on Tesla Android.
 Everything needs to be configured.
   - Try calling the status API from the browser from Tesla Android. e.g. http://teslamate-change-me:<port>/api/v1/cars/1/status
   - For testing a fixed position or driving simulation, it is not necessary to.